Lorenzo Pirola: Loan to Monza

 On 5 October 2020, Pirola moved to newly promoted Serie B side Monza on a one-year loan.
 He made his debut on 27 October 2020, in a Coppa Italia third round match against Pordenone; Monza won on penalties, with Pirola playing the whole 120 minutes.
 Pirola played his first Serie B match on 22 December, in a 2–0 win over Ascoli at home.

 On 14 July 2021, Pirola re-joined Monza on another one-year loan, with an option to buy for Monza and a counter-option for Inter.

 Salernitana

-Pirola joined Salernitana in the Serie A on a one-year loan, with an option to buy and counter option in favour of Inter.
+Pirola joined Salernitana in the Serie A on a one-year loan, with an option to buy and a counter-option in favour of Inter.
 At the end of the season Salernitana triggered the option to buy, making the transfer permanent.

-Olympiakos
+Olympiacos

-Pirola joined Olympiakos in the Greek Super League on a three-year contract for a €3 million fee.
+Pirola joined Olympiacos in the Greek Super League on a three-year contract for a €3 million fee.